pinkstack/oracle-peak/README.md

 ## The Mission

-The purpose of the Oracale Peak experiments and research is to explore and build real-time software needed to visualise and understand the activity and behaviour of WiFi users and their devices.
+The purpose of the Oracale Peak experiments and research is to explore and build real-time software needed to visualise and understand the activity and behaviour of Wi-Fi users and their devices.

 The core objectives of the projects are

-1. Build or use tools for **information extraction** from WiFi Access Points (APs) and WiFi Clients.
+1. Build or use tools for **information extraction** from WiFi Access Points (APs) and Wi-Fi Clients.
 With specific focus on key data points like `BSSID`s, `ESSID`s, `MAC`'s, Authentication algorithms, manufacturer information and time related activity.
 2. Build **real-time** and low latency resilient pipelining for processing.